Newsletter

 5-Day CSO Letter 5-Day SSO Letter Impacted Waters

-Receive Water Drop Alert text message when large storms threaten the area.
-When a Water Drop Alert has been issued a reminder is sent to use less water until the storm passes.
+Receive Water Drop Alert text messages when heavy rain threatens the area.
+When a Water Drop Alert has been issued, a reminder is sent to use less water.

 Help keep water out of your home, reduce water pollution and save money during heavy rains by conducting a home audit, inside and out.
 Rain Check can help you identify and correct potential problems that could lead to water damage and more.
 By managing water where it falls, we can all help reduce the risk of basement backups and water pollution.